Trusted Media Brands: History

-Trusted Media Brands, Inc. (TMBI) was founded as Reader's Digest Association, Inc. (RDA) in New York City in 1922 by married duo DeWitt Wallace and Lila Bell Wallace.
-The two self-published the first edition of Reader's Digest in February 1922.
-To market the magazine, the two used direct mail marketing and sent 5,000 letters to nurses and schoolteachers.
+Trusted Media Brands, Inc. (TMBI) was founded as Reader's Digest Association, Inc. (RDA) in New York City in 1922 by DeWitt Wallace and Lila Bell Wallace, a married couple.
+They self-published the first edition of Reader's Digest in February 1922.
+To market the magazine, the two used direct mail marketing and sent 5,000 letters to nurses and school teachers.
 In 1925, DeWitt Wallace purchased land in Westchester County, New York where he moved the headquarters of RDA.
-In 1927, the number of Reader's Digest subscribers increased to 30,000.
-In 1939, that number was up to 3 million, and, by 1973, it had reached over 30 million.
+In 1927, Reader's Digest had 30,000 subscribers.
+In 1939, it reached 3 million, and by 1973, it had 30 million subscribers.

-In 1986, under the new leadership of George Grune, the RDA began creating and acquiring new brands and publications to diversify its portfolio.
+In 1986, under the new leadership of George Grune, RDA began creating and acquiring new brands as well as publications to diversify its portfolio.
 Its first special-interest magazine, Travel Holiday, was acquired in 1986 and was followed by the acquisition of The Family Handyman in 1987.
 In 1990, it acquired American Health.
-That same year, the company went public.
+In the same year, the company went public.
 At the time, it had 7,200 employees in 54 locations throughout the world.

-In 1991, RDA acquired Joshua Morris Publishing, a children's book publisher and made its first move into the children's book industry.
+In 1991, RDA acquired Joshua Morris Publishing, a children's book publisher and made a move into the children's book industry.

-In 2002, RDA purchased Reiman Publications and its selection of 12 magazines for $760 million.
-The deal gave RDA ownership over magazines including Taste of Home, Country Woman, Birds & Blooms, Country, Reminisce, Healthy Cooking, Simple & Delicious, Farm & Ranch Living, and others.
-In 2005, RDA launched Every Day with Rachael Ray and purchased Allrecipes.com the following year.
-Both would eventually be sold to the Meredith Corporation in 2011 and 2012 respectively.
+In 2002, RDA purchased Reiman Publications and its 12 magazines for $760 million.
+The deal gave RDA ownership of magazines including Taste of Home, Country Woman, Birds & Blooms, Country, Reminisce, Healthy Cooking, Simple & Delicious, and Farm & Ranch Living.
+In 2005, RDA launched Every Day with Rachael Ray and purchased Allrecipes.com in 2006.
+Both magazines were sold to the Meredith Corporation in 2011 and 2012 respectively.

 In March 2007, RDA was purchased by an investment group led by private equity firm, Ripplewood Holdings, for $1.6 billion.
-Ripplewood made RDA a private company for the first time since 1990.
+RDA was made a private company for the first time since 1990.
 RDA filed for bankruptcy in 2009 and again in 2012.
 It emerged from bankruptcy in 2013.
-On April 7, 2014, Bonnie Kintzer was appointed President and CEO of RDA.
-Kintzer had previously worked at RDA from 1998 to 2007.
+On April 7, 2014, Bonnie Kintzer was appointed president and CEO of RDA; she had previously worked at RDA from 1998 to 2007.

 One of Kintzer's first major moves was to change the company's name to Trusted Media Brands, Inc. (TMBI) in September 2015.
 The new name was chosen to encompass all brands under the company's banner rather than just Reader's Digest.
 TMBI has placed renewed focus on a wide variety of media platforms including digital content, social media, video, and others.
 As of 2016, TMBI's portfolio of brands reaches 53 million unique visitors, 40 million print readers, and 40 million social media users per month.
 In 2016, TMBI sold its children's publishing operations to Readerlink Distribution Services.

-In August 2021, TMBI acquired Jukin Media.
+In August 2021, TMBI acquired the viral video licensing company Jukin Media.

 Brands and publications

-Trusted Media Brands is home to several media brands across multiple digital platforms, social media, magazines, books, music, and events.